 We are able to nab a picnic table right by the lake with excellent views of the paddleboats and the water.

 With A Day Out with Thomas Thomas the Tank engine pulls the train through a part of the Puffing Billy track from Gembrook to Emerald plus there are other family-friendly activities to enjoy at Gembrook.
 The Santa Specials feature face painting, a Little Elves play and create workshop, Australian animal exhibition, Santa photos, gifts and a 60-minute return journey through the Dandenong Ranges.

 Puffing Billy runs every day except Christmas and is especially popular in summer, during school holidays, public holidays and weekends.
 As such, it’s best to book ahead to avoid disappointment – though note there are no refunds or exchanges generally on tickets.
-Remember to keep your vintage souvenir tickets for the scrapbook!
-Buy your discount tickets to Puffing Billy here.
+Buy your tickets to Puffing Billy here.